 b.
 Ratio of Group's contributions to total contributions to the plan c.
-Supplemental information
+Supplemental information The main factors for the difference in (1) above are as follows:

 2013

 (For the year ended March

 31, 2012)

 Ratio of Group's contributions 0.25%